almonds0166/BCN/README.md

 **Madison Landry**

-This repository contains the source code for my master's thesis project, in which I investigate a class of sparse neural networks called branched connection networks (BCNs) that appear in [neuromorphic hardware](https://en.wikipedia.org/wiki/Neuromorphic_engineering), particularly optics-based neuromorphic hardware, to uncover strategies to better train these networks and devices.
+This repository contains the source code for my master's thesis project, in which I investigate an abstraction of sparse neural networks called branched connection networks (BCNs) that appear in [neuromorphic hardware](https://en.wikipedia.org/wiki/Neuromorphic_engineering), particularly optics-based neuromorphic hardware, to uncover strategies to better train these networks and devices.

 ## Running locally